RobertDCBrown/AteraOnCall/README.md

 - **Business Hours Configuration**: Configure business hours for each day of the week
 - **Holiday Calendar**: Manage holidays with automatic notification handling
 - **Web-Based Configuration**: Manage all settings through a user-friendly web interface
-- **Timezone Support**: Display all times in your preferred timezone
-- **Service Management**: Restart the service directly from the web interface
 - **Comprehensive Logging**: Detailed logging for troubleshooting and monitoring

 ## Setup Instructions